The Girls with Stone Faces

 About the Author

-Arleen Paré’s first book, Paper Trail, was nominated for the Dorothy Livesay BC Book Award for Poetry and won the Victoria Butler Book Prize in 2008.
-Leaving Now, a novel, was released in 2012.
-Lake of Two Mountains, her third book, won the 2014 Governor General’s Award for Poetry, was nominated for the Victoria Butler…
+Arleen Paré’s first book, Paper Trail, was nominated for the Dorothy Livesay BC Book Award for Poetry and won the City of Victoria Butler Book Prize in 2008.
+Leaving Now, a mixed-genre novel released in 2012, was highlighted on All Lit Up.
+Lake of Two Mountains, her third book, won the 2014 Governor General’s Award…